This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 I was shocked by how many people got up to offer me and the girls their seats on the subway.
-Sadly, it was 90% women only who did this.
+Sadly, it was 90% of women only that did this.

 What’s that all about?

-Just understand New Yorkers are busy people in a hectic city on missions to be places.
+Just understand New Yorkers are busy people in a hectic city on missions to be placed.

 Respect their time and space.
-Don’t dawdle or block the sidewalk or subway entrances and if you need help get straight to the point.
+Don’t dawdle or block the middle of the sidewalk or subway entrances and if you need help get straight to the point.
 No extra details or stories needed.

 I didn’t know whether to feel safe or afraid.
 I wanted to walk up to the crowds of police officers walking around with their heavy guns and ask them if they knew something I didn’t.

-It was quite shocking to see the difference to when we visited in 2004.
+It was quite shocking to see the difference from when we visited in 2004.
 I don’t remember seeing anything like that.